princeton-sns/frida/paper/EVAL.md

 1. Amount of data stored fits on a single device (see: E1, F1)
 1. [NEW] Computational requirements are modest (see: H1, I1)

+If/when private contact discovery is implemented, an identity server may be used which can also serve as a design blueprint for any other external server interactions.

 | Category | ID | Example App | Notes |
 | --- | --- | --- | --- |
 | A | 1 | Period tracking |  |